Latina (album)

 Latina is the fifteenth studio album by Mexican recording artist Thalía, released on May 6, 2016, by Sony Music Latin.
 The album consists of 13 tracks, including collaborations with Maluma, Silvestre Dangond, De La Ghetto, OMI, Jacob Forever and Chiky Bom Bom "La Pantera".
-Latina is Thalia's recent studio album since 2014's Amore Mio.
+Latina is Thalia's follow-up album to 2014's Amore Mio.
 The album was praised by music critics' and well received commercially receiving Platinum certifications in both Mexico and United States.

 Background and production

 Latina represents Thalía's return eighteen months after the release of her previous album, Amore Mio.
 It is the first time that Thalía has worked with producer Sergio George and the sixth that has worked with Cory Rooney that produced Arrasando (2000), Thalía (2002), Thalía (2003), Thalía's Hits Remixed (2003) and El Sexto Sentido (2005).
-Latina pre-production started in August 2015, five months after the launch of her Macy's clothing collection, which would be launched in January 2016.
-Latina recording started around November 2015 and post-production in January 2016, ending on February 17, 2016.
-On February 27, almost a month after the release of the first single "Desde Esa Noche" and ten days after the end of the recordings, Thalía publicized the album's cover and its name.
+Pre-production on the album started in August 2015, five months after the launch of her Macy's clothing collection, which would be launched in January 2016.
+The recording sessions started around November 2015 and post-production in January 2016, ending on February 17, 2016.
+On February 27, almost a month after the release of the first single "Desde Esa Noche" and ten days after the end of the recordings, Thalía posted the album's cover and its name.